By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 What motivates you today on this launch of the Holiday season?

 Some people used to call this next month the Christmas season, now it is a pure electronics consumer feast.
-So before your rush off to capture and kill the latest i-creature, let’s consider what Thanksgiving is and whether we are really thankful for what we have or are we just craving more?
+So before you rush off to capture and kill the latest i-creature, let’s consider what Thanksgiving is and whether we are really thankful for what we have, or are we just craving more?

 Thanksgiving is, according to the Century Dictionary of 1891: